 Isaiah 62:11-12 (NASB)

 In verse 11, God announces that Israel’s salvation has come.
-This salvation is not a spiritual one but a political one.
-That means God will defeat the nations of the world that oppress Israel.
-Then in verse 12 it is announced that Israel has not been forgotten.
+This salvation is not a spiritual one but a military and political one.
+God will rescue Israel from the nations of the world because they have been anti-Israel.
+So, the prophecy says “your salvation.”
+Then verse 12 announces that the city of Jerusalem has not been forgotten.
 Later the prophet Zechariah will also prophesy that the Lord God has not forgotten Israel and will one day return to her.
 Zechariah 1:12, 16-17.

 Who is this who comes from Edom,